Michad/tilegroxy/README.md

 ### Building

-Tilegroxy builds as a statically linked executable.
+Tilegroxy builds as an executable with minimal dynamic dependencies.
 Prebuilt binaries are available from [Github](https://github.com/Michad/tilegroxy/releases).

 Building tilegroxy yourself requires `go`, `git`, `make`, and `date`.
 It uses a standard [Makefile](./Makefile) workflow: